 We expect 2022 to be a challenging year.
-First, the novel corona virus known as COVID-19 remains a concern as the risk of new variants and the attendant personal and economic disruption is still prevalent.
-Second, the repercussions of the Ukrainian-Russian conflict and its geopolitical and economic impact are not fully known at this time.
-Finally, the Federal Reserve Board has started to raise interest rates, which could reduce the rate of growth of the U.S. economy.
-Nevertheless, we believe that there continues to be a significant market opportunity for a well-capitalized "hard money" lender to originate attractively priced loans to small- and mid-scale real estate developers with good collateral, particularly in markets where, traditionally, real estate values are stable and substandard properties are improved, rehabilitated, and renovated as well as under-developed markets that are experiencing rapid growth due to population shifts.
+The novel corona virus known as COVID-19 is still with us, and the risk of new variant and the attendant personal and economic disruption is still prevalent.
+In addition, the repercussions of the Ukrainian-Russian conflict and its geopolitical and economic impact is still unknown at this time.
+Finally, we know that the Federal Reserve Board will start to increase interest rates in March 2022, which could reduce the rate of growth of the U.S. economy.
+Nevertheless, we continue to believe that there will continue to be a significant market opportunity for a well-capitalized "hard money" lender to originate attractively priced loans to small-scale real estate developers with strong equity positions (i.e., good collateral), particularly in Connecticut where, traditionally, real estate values in many neighborhoods have been stable and substandard properties are improved, rehabilitated and renovated.
+We further believe that there are many opportunities for us to expand our business into new markets.
 We also believe developers will prefer to borrow from us rather than other lending sources because of our flexibility in structuring loans to suit their needs, our lending criteria, which places greater emphasis on the value of the collateral rather than the property cash flow or credit of the borrower, and our ability to close quickly.